elixir-europe/rdmkit/pages/tool_assembly/no_tsd_assembly.md

 ---
-title: TSD for sensitive data - Norway
+title: TSD for sensitive data
 contributors: [Tina Visnovska, Federico Bianchini, Korbinian Bösl]
 description: This is a Data Management tools assembly for sensitive data around TSD.
 TSD as an infrastructure is aimed for researchers in Norway and their collaborators, but can be used by anyone.
 page_id: TSD
+affiliations: [NO, ELIXIR, University of Oslo]
+audience: [ALL]
 related_pages:
   your_tasks: [DMP, storage, sensitive]
   your_domain: [human data]